patjennings/website/app/quotes.md

 permalink: /quotes
 ---

+_Sell your expertise and you have a limited repertoire.
+Sell your ignorance and you have an unlimited repertoire.
+He was selling his ignorance and his desire to learn about a subject.
+The journey of not knowing to knowing was his work.”_
+<br/>— Richard Saul Wurman on Charles Eames

 _– Qu'est-ce que vous leur direz, au paradis ?
 <br/>– Remboursez-moi, je n'ai rien compris._
 <br/>— Jean Cocteau